MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P6-Adding-Obstacles/content.md

 }
 ```

-The code above creates a new obstacle instance every `1.5` seconds from *Obstacle.sks*.
-So far `spawnTimer` has not been incremented you will do that in the next step.
+The code above creates a new obstacle instance every `1.5` seconds from `Obstacle.sks`.
+So far `spawnTimer` has not been incremented, you will do that in the next step.

-We place this new obstacle off the right side of the screen and set the **Y Position** randomly between the **min** value of `234` and a **max** value of `382` to mix things up a little.
+We placed this new obstacle off the right side of the screen and set the **Y Position** randomly between the **min** value of `234` and a **max** value of `382` to mix things up a little.

-When deciding these sorts of gameplay values, it's handy to go back to *GameScene.sks* and check the **Y Position** of our obstacle.
+When deciding these sorts of gameplay values, it's handy to go back to `GameScene.sks` and check the **Y Position** of our obstacle.
 Move it up and down and take note of the Y Position, then pick a range that looks good to you.

 Once you are finished move the source obstacle outside of the scene on the right side.
 This way it will not be visible.
 Players will only see the copies as they are created.